sympy/scipy-2016-tutorial/source/tutorial.rst

     >>> q.subs(V).has(*R)
     True

-We weren't able to get rid of symbolic roots of `f`.
+We weren't able to get rid of the symbolic roots of `f`.
 We can, however, try to rewrite `p` and `q` as polynomials in elementary symmetric polynomials.
-This procedure is called symmetric reduction and an algorithm for this is implemented in :func:`symmetrize`::
+This procedure is called symmetric reduction, and an algorithm for this is implemented in :func:`symmetrize`::

     >>> (P, Q), mapping = symmetrize((p, q), R, formal=True)